 Most common mistakes

-Thanks to the Office of Aboriginal Affairs and DLGCS regional office staff for providing these mistakes and the tips to avoid making them.
+Thanks to the Office of Aboriginal Affairs and DLGHCD regional office staff for providing these mistakes and the tips to avoid making them.

 - Arriving unannounced in the community and not making sure the community knows who you are, what you are trying to engage them over.

 - Forgetting to liaise with service providers key stakeholders prior to a visit.

 - Not doing the groundwork and not having the right people involved — for example, the main community leader is missing.

 - Misunderstanding the cultural governance and leadership systems and talking to the wrong people.

 - Not using the knowledge of staff who are familiar with that community (whether regional office or Darwin based).

 - Assuming that your time is more valuable than community residents and expecting they will fit in with your schedule — rather than vice versa.